 Depending on the size of your company and/or Salesforce program, there can be several levels of leadership for a Salesforce COE, but they typically encompass two primary types of committees.

 The Salesforce Steering Committee is usually made up of sponsors from the business and IT, but the individuals are one or two levels lower than the Executive Committee.
 This group establishes the tactical roadmap for the strategic initiatives laid out by the Executive Committee.
-It sets program scope and lays out the deliverables.
+It sets the program scope and lays out the deliverables.
 It is also on point to review and prioritize requests as they come into the COE, and helps the Executive Committee understand the potential impact and cost of certain decisions so that they can be funded and make their way into the roadmap.

-Putting the right team in place is just the first step, but a good team won’t reach their true potential without delivery processes and standards.
+Putting the right team in place is just the first step, but a good team won’t reach its true potential without delivery processes and standards.
 We’ll dive deeper into these areas as we get into our next two blogs, but for now, the most important thing to remember is that the better defined your roles are, the more productive your team can be.